shivams/shivams.github.io/_publications/2019-12-06-reaction-solvability-natural-inacommm.md

 paperurl: 'http://shivams.github.io/files/inacomm19Paper.pdf'
 citation: 'Sharma, Shivam & Ghosal, Ashitava (2019) &quot;Reaction Solvability Analysis using Natural Coordinates&quot;, <i>4th International and 19th National Conference on Machines and Mechanisms (iNaCoMM 2019)</i>, IIT Mandi, 5-7 December.
 Association for Machines and Mechanisms.'
 ---
 This paper was presented in an international conference in Machines and Mechanisms in December 2019, and will soon be published in the proceedings.
-It comes out of my Master's dissertation work submitted in IISc Bangalore in 2017 (and defended in 2019).
+It comes out of my Master's dissertation work done in IISc Bangalore during 2013-15 (and defended in 2019).

 ### Brief Overview of Thesis (for non-Mechanical Engineering readers)